 “The recognition as a public-sector employer of choice only happens because of the contribution and dedication of every employee,” said Roland Altinger, chief appraiser.

 “I’m so proud of everyone at HCAD.
-Being named a Top Workplace in the Houston area for the eighth successive year is an honor for everyone in the district because the selection is made by responses to an employee survey in which 88 percent of our employees shared
+Being named a Top Workplace in the Houston area for the eighth successive year is an honor for everyone in the district because the selection is made by responses to an employee survey in which 88 percent of our employees shared their thoughts.”

 The appraisal district was ranked number 6 among the large organizations participating in the Houston Metroplex this year, its fifth consecutive appearance in the top 10.
 The district has also received national recognition for Culture Excellence in 8 subcategories.

-the public we serve,” Altinger said.
+“The appraisal district continues to be responsive to the needs of the jurisdictions and the public we serve,” Altinger said.
 “We continually look at new ways to use technology to provide faster services and easier access to property owners.
 We are always striving to improve our customer service.”

 The top workplaces are based on an employee feedback survey administered by an independent firm that provides technology-based employee engagement tools.